Marcroth0/memory-game/README.md

     -   From the source section drop-down menu, select the Master Branch
     -   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://marcroth0.github.io/p1-secret-bar/
+The live link can be found here - https://marcroth0.github.io/memory-game/

 ## Credits

--   Assistance in keeping my images compressed and give better performance to the website was done by [ImgBot](https://imgbot.net/app/)
+-   Images used was taken from [Pexels](https://www.pexels.com/photo/photo-of-skyline-at-night-3075993/)

 ### Content